 Lego likes to produce most of its products right next to its consumers to reduce its carbon imprint and lower labor costs this is a very environmentally friendly company.
 For that reason, the factory in China largely serves the Asian market.
 We have yet to see Lego importing its toys from China over to the USA, but that doesn’t mean that it couldn’t happen.

-The other reason that this may not happen is because of how the manufacturing in Mexico is largely responsible for the Lego toys sold to the American market.
+The other reason that this may not happen is that how the manufacturing in Mexico is largely responsible for the Lego toys sold to the American market.
 If you buy a Lego set in the United States, it most likely came from Mexico since most of the production comes from there for the USA markets.

 We could see a scenario where China would make up for the extra needs of the USA, but we could as easily see the extra come from Hungary or the Czech Republic as it has in the past.